ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 >
 {: .callout}

-### 1. Finding the input data
+### 1. Find the input data and store it under the right name.

 Since the original data does not follow CMOR filename conventions, we need to tell ESMValTool what the filename for this new dataset looks like.
+Also, we need to provide the relevant information so ESMValTool can set the correct filename for the cmorized data.
 We supply this information via a dataset configuration file.
 It is important to note that the name of the configuration file has to be identical to the name of the dataset.
 Thus, we will create a file called `<path_to_esmvaltool>/esmvaltool/cmorizers/obs/cmor_config/FLUXCOM.yml`.

-In addition to the filename information, the configuration file also contains information about "global attributes" for the netCDF file that will be created and information about the variables that need to be CMORized.

-> ## Let's create the configuration file for the "FLUXCOM" dataset
+> ## Create the configuration file for the "FLUXCOM" dataset
 >
 > Here is the skeleton of the "FLUXCOM" configuration file as it exists in
 > the ESMValTool framework.
 Try to fill in all missing pieces of information